bacalhau-project/bacalhau/README.md

  * start the ipfs daemon on each node before starting bacalhau
  * don't start the bacalhau daemon with `--dev` or `--start-ipfs-dev-only`

+### running the client standalone

+If you are running the bacalhau client on a machine that is not running the server - then you must start the ipfs daemon yourself, manually (so we can do `ipfs get` for the results)

 ## firecracker os image

 We use Docker to build the image that firecracker VMs are started with.